 In this way, the mind of the child is nurtured while basic skills are gradually mastered.

-Practically, this means the child who struggles to read is not held back, not left with an inferior book, but accesses the same excellent sources as his most proficient peer.
+Practically, this means the child who struggles to read is not held back or left with an inferior book, but accesses the same excellent sources as his most proficient peer.

 The child who struggles with the mechanics of handwriting or spelling is not hampered by this limitation, but has the option to dictate narrations until basic skills improve.